RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription_database.md

 * `db_id` - Identifier of the database created
 * `public_endpoint` - Public endpoint to access the database
 * `private_endpoint` - Private endpoint to access the database
+* `latest_backup_status` - An object containing the JSON-formatted response detailing the latest backup status (or an error if the lookup failed).
+* `latest_import_status` - An object containing the JSON-formatted response detailing the latest import status (or an error if the lookup failed).

 ## Import
 `rediscloud_subscription_database` can be imported using the ID of the subscription and the ID of the database in the format {subscription ID}/{database ID}, e.g.